 The Licensee shall include in the Annual Report, required under Part B, Item 4, all monitoring results and information required by this Part.

-The NWB can modify the Monitoring Program as set out in Schedule I without a public Hearing.
+The NWB can modify the Monitoring Program as set out in Schedule I without a public Hearing, per Part B, Item 16.
 Requests for changes to the Monitoring Program should be forwarded to the NWB in writing, and should include the justification for the change.

 PART J. CONDITIONS APPLYING TO ABANDONMENT, RECLAMATION AND CLOSURE

-The Board has approved, with the issuance of the Licence, the Plan entitled Baffinland Iron Mines Corporation Mary River Project Preliminary Mine Closure and Reclamation Plan Appendix 10G dated February 2012 as part of the Application.

-The Licensee shall to submit to the Board for Approval in writing, within sixty (60) days following approval of this Amendment, a revised version of the Plan entitled Interim Closure and Reclamation Plan (BAF-PH1-830-P16-0012, Rev 3), March 19, 2015, that addresses the relevant comments and recommendations provided by intervening parties during the review period.
-The Plan under this section will supersede the Plan referred to in Part J, Item 1 once approved and must address all mine related components including the following:
+.
+The approved Interim Closure and Reclamation Plan per Part B, Item 14, and Schedule K, shall be updated as necessary from time to time andmust address all mine related components including the following:

 Detailed description, including maps and other visual representations, of the pre- construction conditions for each site, accompanied by a detailed description of the proposed final landscape, with emphasis on the reclamation of surface drainage over the restored area;